onojaMatthew/youverify-test/README.md

 After the environment variables are properly set as show above, you can run each of the services as follows:

-### NOTE: you must first run all the services first before you can run the API-Gateway service.
+### NOTE: you must run all the services first before you can run the API-Gateway service as it depends on them.

 Follow these steps: